About UNDP in Nigeria

 UNDP has been in Nigeria since the country became independent in 1960 providing capacity building and policy development support to the Federal Government of Nigeria in areas of Governance & Peace Building, Inclusive growth and Sustainable Development.

-UNDP continues to support, the government in the preparation of the second National Implementation Plan of the National Vision 20:2020.
+UNDP continues to support, the government in the implementation of development intervantions aimed at meeting the goals of the National Vision 20:2020 and the Sustainable Development Goals (SDGs).

 What do we want to accomplish?